 Koko.
 A stunning London club, a small theatre with countless balconies, all in red and gold, richly decorated with stucco frescoes.
 Amy Winehouse’s favorite club to play in.
 An extravagant place.
 When we heard LP was going to play there, we instantly knew we’d have to be there too.
 And so we left our lives for a little while, once again, and pilgrimaged to London to see yet another show of hers, the final Smoke Em If You Got Em gig.
 We’d already seen a bunch of her concerts during her European tournée, each one of them growing more and more intense, emotional, powerful as time went on.
 So were we ready for what was about to happen in Koko?
-Well, not exactly.
-How anyone could be prepared for anything like this?

-© LP Pleasures Project
+LP on Koko’s stage © LP Pleasures Project

 The dark sound of drums and choir in the very first notes of “Muddy Waters” filled the room with both anxiety and excitement.
-As she entered the stage, the audience cheered, but very soon went completely silent, in order to listen carefully to the first tones of this magnificent song.
+As LP entered the stage, the audience cheered, but very soon went completely silent, in order to listen carefully to the first tones of this magnificent song.
 She started singing with a deep voice, with this characteristically ravishing sharp filter she uses, enchanting us right then and there.
-What a perfect song to open the evening and to capture everyone’s attention – not only of her devoted fans, but for each and every single person in the audience.
+What a perfect song to open the evening and to capture everyone’s attention – not only of her devoted fans, but of each and every single person in the audience.
 “Muddy Waters” sounded a bit different during the previous tour, Lost In Europe.
-The new arrangement for this tour was even darker, letting us discover new, tiny details in this absolutely amazing composition.
+The new arrangement for this tour was even darker, letting us discover new details in this absolutely amazing composition.